Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Related Work

 \subsection{Adversarial Training}

-To establish robustness against adversarial attacks, various defense methods have been developed.
-One effective approach is adversarial training (AT) \cite{harnesssing, decoupling}, which involves training the network with adversarial examples.
+Various defense methods have been developed to establish robustness against adversarial attacks.
+A key method for improving robustness is adversarial training (AT) \cite{harnesssing, decoupling,wong2020fast}, where networks are exposed to adversarial examples during training.
 These adversarial samples are incorporated by introducing an additional loss term during network training \cite{robustness_github, trades}.
 Other techniques include utilizing additional training data \cite{carmon2019unlabeled, sehwag2021improving}, particularly the \textit{ddpm} dataset \cite{gowal2021improving, rade2021helperbased, rebuffi2021fixing}, which consists of one million extra samples for CIFAR-10 and is generated using the model proposed by \cite{ho2020denoising}.
 Data augmentation has also proven to enhance adversarial robustness \cite{gowal2021uncovering}, and combining it with weight averaging further improves performance \cite{rebuffi2021fixing}.
-Some more advanced techniques involve adding specifically generated images to the training dataset~\cite{gowal2021improving}.
+Some more advanced techniques involve adding specifically generated images to the training dataset~\cite{gowal2021improving}, additional frequency regularizations \cite{lukasik2023improving} or adding spatial anti-aliasing filters encompassing downsampling layers and activation functions~\cite{rodriguezmunoz2022driver}.

 However, a major drawback of most AT methods is the significant increase in computational resources required for training.
 Generating adversaries during training alone can increase training time by a factor of seven to fifteen \cite{pgd, mart, wu2020adversarial, trades}.
-Adding additional data or generating new images \cite{gowal2021improving} would further amplify the computational burden.
+Adding additional data or generating new images \cite{gowal2021improving} further amplifies the computational burden.
+FLC Pooling and ASAP allow to train models efficiently with FGSM adversarial training.